MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/readiness-assessment-fix.md

 ### Autopilot deployment profile

-You shouldn't have any existing Autopilot profiles that target assigned or dynamic groups with Microsoft Managed Desktop devices.
+You shouldn't have any existing Autopilot profiles that include or target-assigned or dynamic groups with Microsoft Managed Desktop devices.
 Microsoft Managed Desktop uses Autopilot to configure new devices.
 If you have an existing Autopilot deployment profile, the **Convert all targeted devices to Autopilot** setting must be set to **No** for the Microsoft Managed Desktop Autopilot readiness test to succeed.

 | Result  | Meaning |
 | ----- | ----- |